humbug/phar-updater/README.md

 The Manifest Strategy is more flexible than most strategies since you can define more relevant metadata.
-For example, here's an extended example which shows a fuller range of update controls and information for users.
+For example, here's an extended example which shows a fuller range of optional update controls and information for users.

 ```php
 use Humbug\SelfUpdate\Updater;